-Q: What are the most important provisions for independent contractor agreements?

-A: Proper classification of workers as employees or independent contractors is essential, especially in the eyes of the IRS, the Department of Labor and state employment agencies.
+A: To distinguish independent contractor from employer-employee relationships, the most important provisions to be included in an independent contractor agreement are those documenting the individual's independence and control over his or her work.
+Proper classification of workers as employees or independent contractors is essential, especially in the eyes of the IRS, the Department of Labor and state employment agencies.
 If a worker is misclassified, the organization may be responsible for substantial federal and state tax, benefits and overtime liabilities.
-Thus, the most important contract provisions are those documenting the individual's independence.
+When evaluating whether a person providing services to the association is an employee or independent contractor, an association must consider all information that provides evidence of the degree of control and independence the person will have in performing his or her work.

-The agreement should provide that, although the individual must report to the organization and follow its policies, he is responsible for the means, time and manner in which he provides services.
-The organization also should acknowledge that the contractor may work for others, but must avoid conflicts of interest.
-And, the contractor may not speak or act for the organization unless specifically authorized in writing.
+The facts that provide evidence of the degree of control and independence fall into three established categories-behavioral, financial and type of relationship.
+Accordingly, independent contractor agreements should provide that, although the individual must report to the organization and follow its policies, the contractor is responsible for the means, time and manner in which he or she provides services.
+The organization should not control or have the right to control what the contractor does or how he or she does the work.
+The agreement also should acknowledge that the contractor may work for others.
+And, it is prudent to have the agreement explicitly state that the contractor may not speak or act for the organization unless specifically authorized in writing.

-Compensation should not resemble payments made to employees.
-In fact, opportunities for the worker to share profit or loss show greater independence.
-The agreement also must state the contractor is solely responsible to pay taxes, withholding and benefits for herself and her employees and subcontractors, and for all expenses in operating her business.
-Ideally, all the foregoing factors combine to indicate that the individual is in business for herself, not economically dependent on the organization for her livelihood.

-The following are other key provisions for independent contractor agreements:
+Generally speaking, compensation to independent contractors should not resemble payments made to employees.
+In fact, opportunities for contractors to share profit or loss show greater independence.
+The agreement also must state the contractor is solely responsible for paying taxes and withholding, for providing benefits for the contractor and his or her employees and subcontractors, and for all expenses incurred in operating his or her business.
+Ideally, all the foregoing factors, taken together, will help demonstrate that the contractor is in business for him or herself, and not economically dependent on the organization for his or her livelihood.
+Organizations must carefully consider and document each of the above factors in the independent contractor's agreement.
+While there is no established number of factors or criteria that definitively determine that a person qualifies as an independent contractor, the key is to evaluate the entire relationship, consider the degree or extent of the right to direct and control, and to document each of the factors used in making the association's determination.
+The following are other key provisions to include in independent contractor agreements:

 Clarify services, deliverables and timing up front.

 Even when a project seems clearly defined at the outset, the independent contractor's view and the organization's view of the "scope of work" may differ.
 Make sure the agreement specifies the final product and all the elements important along the way: interim reports, phone calls, meetings, access to key contact people and deadlines.
-Because the scope of the project may change as the project progresses, make sure the agreement requires any changes in scope and cost to be agreed in writing.
+Because the scope of the project may change as the project progresses, make sure the agreement requires any changes in scope and cost to be agreed to in writing.

-Beware of hidden costs or fees.
+Beware hidden costs or fees.

 Fees for the project are inextricably intertwined with the project's scope.
-The organization must know what costs and expenses are included, and what will be extra.
-The agreement should clearly state whether the fees are estimated or fixed, or vary with time spent.
-Delineate what expenses, if any, the organization will pay.
-If compensation is based on "net revenue." net revenue must be defined.
+The organization must know what costs and expenses are included and what will be extra.
+The agreement should clearly state whether the fees are estimated or fixed or vary with time spent.
+The contract should delineate what expenses, if any, the organization will pay or reimburse.
+If compensation is based on "net revenue," net revenue must be defined.